KINGSLEY-DA/PROJECT-ONE/README.md

 - Power BI for Visualization,
 - SQL - Structured Query Language for Querying of Data,
 - GitHub for Portfolio Building.

+### Exploratory Data Analysis
+EDA involved the exploring of the Data to answer some queries such as;
+- What month has the highest sales?
+- Among the shopping device, which is the highest?
+- What product-category has the highest satisfaction and frequency in demand?
+- What product-category has the highest demand?